flaneurette/UX.js/README.md

 Key Features of UX.js

-- Reactive Modules – UX.js leverages a reactive programming model
+- Automates the most common front-end development tasks
 - UX Components – The framework introduces a component-based architecture
 - UX Plugin Support – Extend the core functionality of UX.js with plugins
-- Automates the most common front-end development tasks
+- Reactive Modules – The framework has a reactive model

 With its focus on simplicity, flexibility, and performance, UX.js is an excellent choice for developers looking to build modern web applications with a clean and maintainable codebase.